-We love adding lentils to soup recipes; try our original vegetarian Lentil Soup recipe or our favorite Curry Lentil Soup next.
+I love adding lentils to soup recipes; try this delicious Curry Lentil Soup next.

 Overhead image of the Beef Lentil Soup